allanhechen/distributed-notification-system/docs/internal/idempotency.md

 within our system model.
 This implementation requires the client to generate unique UUIDs to be used with every new request.

-requestIds must be unique even between users.
+Request IDs must be unique even between users.

 ## The Happy Path